-One of the data modeling constraints of a DataStore is the limitation of ‘How many characteristics you can put in the key field list?’.
+One of the data modelling constraints of a DataStore is the limitation of ‘How many characteristics you can put in the key field list?’.
 It is a design strategy that has been enforced from the database layer up to the application layer.

 The BW application is intentionally keeping the direct correlation between the object model of a DataStore and the actual database table used to store the data.
 This does make sense when you remember that a DataStore exists for fast storage and processing of data.